Twitter ends enforcement of COVID misinformation policy

 “This policy was used to silence people across the world who questioned the media narrative surrounding the virus and treatment options,” tweeted Dr. Simone Gold, a physician and leading purveyor of COVID-19 misinformation.
 “A win for free speech and medical freedom!”

-“Bad news,” tweeted epidemiologist Eric Feigl-Ding, who urged people not to flee Twitter but to stay and stand up for accurate information about the virus.
+“Bad news,” tweeted epidemiologist Eric Feigl-Ding, who urged people not to flee Twitter but to keep up the fight against bad information about the virus.
 “Stay folks — do NOT cede the town square to them!”

+While Twitter's efforts to stop false claims about COVID weren't perfect, the company's decision to reverse course is an abdication of its duty to its users, said Paul Russo, a social media researcher and dean of the Katz School of Science and Health at Yeshiva University in New York.

+Russo added that it's the latest of several recent moves by Twitter that could ultimately scare away some users and even advertisers.
+Some big names in business have already paused their ads on Twitter over questions about its direction under Musk.

 The virus, meanwhile, continues to spread.
 Nationally, new COVID cases averaged nearly 38,800 a day as of Monday, according to data from Johns Hopkins University — far lower than last winter but a vast undercount because of reduced testing and reporting.
 About 28,100 people with COVID were hospitalized daily and about 313 died, according to the most recent federal daily averages.